 Our work is related to research on optimal delegation.
 The delegation literature begins with Holmstrom (1977), who considers a setting in which a principal faces a privately informed and biased agent and in which contingent transfers are infeasible.
-The principal then selects a set of permissible actions from the real line, and the agent selects his preferred action from that set after privately observing the state of nature.
-A key goal in this literature has been to identify general conditions under which the principal optimally defines the permissible set as an interval.
+The principal then selects a set of permissible actions from the real line, and the agent selects his preferred action from that set after privately observing the state of nature.8 A key goal in this literature has been to identify general conditions under which the principal optimally defines the permissible set as an interval.
 Alonso and Matouschek (2008) consider a setting with quadratic utility functions and provide necessary and sufficient conditions for interval delegation to be optimal.
-Extending the Lagrangian techniques of Amador et al. (2006), Amador and Bagwell (2013) consider a general representation of the delegation problem and establish necessary and sufficient conditions for the optimality of interval delegation.
+Extending the Lagrangian techniques of Amador et al. (2006), Amador and Bagwell (2013) consider a general representation of the delegation problem and establish necessary and sufficient conditions for the optimality of interval delegation.9

-Our analysis of the regulator's truncated problem builds on the Lagrangian methods used by Amador and Bagwell (2013), but a novel feature of the current paper is that the analysis is extended to include an ex post participation constraint.
-Indeed, and as mentioned previously, this constraint would be violated for higher cost types, if we were to apply results from Amador and Bagwell for the delegation problem without such a constraint.
-A further distinction of the current paper is that, in our analysis of the regulator's problem, we allow for the possibility of excluded types and show further that actual exclusion can be optimal.
+Our analysis of the regulator's truncated problem builds on the Lagrangian methods used by Amador and Bagwell (2013), but a novel feature of the current paper is that the analysis is extended to include an ex post participation constraint.10 A further distinction of the current paper is that, in our analysis of the regulator's problem, we allow for the possibility of excluded types and show further that actual exclusion can be optimal.
 In that case, the regulation contract can be understood as providing a disconnected set of quantities, namely, a quantity of zero for excluded types combined with an interval of positive quantities for non-excluded types.
 The optimal regulation contract is then clearly distinct from an interval allocation.
-We expect our methods will facilitate the application of optimal